greenvisionmedia/Documentation/Scripting.md

 Adds an ajax-enabled form to your site.
 Uses usebasin.com, read [their docs](https://usebasin.com/docs/) for an in depth explanation.

 **Usage:**
-Paste your Basin form endpoint into the "actions" field in Webflow element settings, and give the form component the `gv_basin` class.
+Paste your Basin form endpoint into the "actions" field in Webflow element settings, and give the form component the `gv-basin` class.

 When submitted *successfully*, the form (that is, not the wrapper form component but the actual HTML form) will disappear.
 The div with the class `w-form-done` will appear.
 If the submit fails, the form will remain and the dib with the class `w-form-done` will appear.